 I’ve been sorting through index cards, rogue pieces of paper and old photos because I’m moving.
 Moving out of the city, and returning to the trees and all of the secrets they’re waiting to tell me.
 They’ve been calling me for a while, and it’s time.
 I’ve become weary of city living over the last couple of years, and the more time I spend at the farm, in the bush or up in the mountains, the more I yearn to be in silence, amongst the trees and the stars, harvesting bush lemons, herbs and having a veggie garden with a couple of rescue chooks.
 Maybe even a rescue dog one day.

 People ask me if I’ll miss living so close to the city.
 No. And yes.
-I won’t miss the sirens and incessant traffic, the dust, the cranes, or the crimes against architecture which seem to spring up as I sleep.
+I won’t miss the sirens and incessant traffic, the dust, the cranes, or the crimes against architecture which seem to spring up while I am sleeping.
 I will miss the sunsets out to the west, watching the lights come alive in the Gotham City building, my many murders of crows, and the kookaburras, rainbow lorikeets and magpies that gaggle in the trees every afternoon.
 Perhaps they might like to follow me if I ask them?
 I suspect that there are going to be many murders of birds and other wildlife where I’m going.

 There are people I’m going to miss, but I can visit them, and they can come by any time.
 It’s just that it’s time for me to move on, and when an almost inconceivable opportunity presented itself, I leapt.
 It was a quick decision, but most of all, it was an easy decision (which are the best kinds of decisions).